“It’s all about moving forward:” Two women band together, promoting love, not hate

 "West Michigan is a wonderful community," she said.
 "I think a lot of people have been silent (...) it’s no longer okay to be silent."

-That’s why Eizans and Nowack are seeking to help others feel welcome and safe, regardless of their sexual orientation, religion, political leaning, or race.
+That's why Eizans and Nowak are seeking to help others feel welcome and safe, regardless of their sexual orientation, religion, political leaning, or race.

-“We’re still all humans, and we connect on that level,” Nowack said.
+"We’re still all humans, and we connect on that level," Nowak said.

 "Love is greater than all of those divisions."